Our Curriculum Principles and values

 Pupils’ cultural development involves pupils acquiring an understanding of cultural traditions and the ability to appreciate and respond to a variety of aesthetic experiences.
 They acquire a respect for their own culture and that of others, an interest in others’ ways of doing things and curiosity about differences.
 They develop the knowledge, skills, understanding, qualities and attitudes they need to understand, appreciate and contribute to culture.

-British Values at St. Luke’s
+Teaching Values at St Luke’s Primary School

 At St. Luke’s, we teach pupils about British values which are defined as: